Just enter your details and we’ll send you an email with all the information you need to set up your own fundraising

 When can I hold my event?

-You can hold your Game Heroes event whenever you like in 2017, although most Game Heroes marathons will taking place between April-June.
+You can hold your Game Heroes event whenever you like in 2018, although most Game Heroes marathons will take place between April-June.

 How do I receive donations?

 Just set up a personalised JustGiving page to collect your donations.
 It’s a really easy way for people to sponsor you and add messages of support to gear you up for your Macmillan Game Hero marathon.
 And when you select Macmillan as your chosen charity, all income is transferred directly to us.
 So all you have to do is share your page on Facebook and Twitter to get the word out to your friends and family.